 - Ants may reduce populations of other ground-dwelling insects, including native ant species, with which they compete.

 - Impact on wildlife may be direct through predation (see What do fire ants eat?) or indirect by ants preying on food, such as insects on which other animals depend.
 Direct predation has been documented to reduce nesting success of songbirds (see Campomizzi et al. 2009).
 They also may attack the nestlings of ground-nesting birds and perhaps other wildlife, although impacts on wildlife populations are poorly documented.
 Fire ants have even been known to climb trees and enter bird nests (Drees 1994).(video).
-The second, indirect way fire ants impact wildlife has been demonstrated to be the case with the endangered Attwater's prairie chicken (see Message from the President and article, page 3, in The Boomer, Vol. 2, Issue 1 or see the complete report).
+The second, indirect way fire ants impact wildlife has been demonstrated to be the case with the endangered Attwater's prairie chicken (Morrow et al. 2015).

 - For more information about imported fire ants in wildlife areas, see Fire Ant Project Fact Sheet, Managing Red Imported Fire Ants in Wildlife Areas.

 Impact of Controlling Fire Ants